Marionette.Toolkit.Component

 The “before:show” event and corresponding onBeforeShow

-method are triggered just before building the ViewClass
+method are triggered just before building the ViewClass instance

-and showing it in the component’s region
+and showing it in the component’s region.

 The “show” event and corresponding onShow